Carly07/Deeelish/README.md

 The types of data stored in MongoDB for this project are:

-ObjectId
+`ObjectId`

-String
+`String`

-Boolean
+`Boolean`

 ### Collections Data Structure

-The deeelish project relies on three collections:
+The deeelish project relies on three collections, recipes, meals_courses and cuisines.
+Examples of documents from each can be found below.

 #### Recipes
 ![recipes](https://github.com/Carly07/deeelish/blob/master/static/images/mongodb/recipescollection.png)